Spindel/housekeeper/README.md

 environment.
 It will remove partitions older than that.

-## Migration
+## Archiver

-The migration tool is badly named, but moves data into an `archive` database.
+The archiver tool moves data into an `archive` database.

 This requires a LOT of setup between the two, parts of which is documented in